BenjaminKyamanywa/playground/ground_011/04 - Product Filter/Building a product filter.md

 # 🏪 Building a products filter

 We are going to explore some Javascript array functions by building a products filter application using HTML, CSS and Javascript.
+We'll utilize the `map`, `filter`, `reduce` ES6 functions understanding their roles and implementations.

-Imagine we inventory products in a store and we need to filter through them based on the categories we store.
+Imagine we have inventory products in a store and we need to filter through them based on the categories.

 ## Topics
 - [A glimpse into our markup](#a-glimpse-into-our-markup)